Landododo/QR_Generator/README.md

 ---

 ## **Usage**
 The script can accept arguments through the command line or prompt the user for inputs interactively (when given no command line arguments).
+Run QR_gen_new to start the generator.

 ### **Command-Line Arguments**
 The command line requires 4 arguments, and has 6 optional arguments that can be enabled using -arg_name before their input.
 Use -h for help in the program.